Overview

 Monitor tier distribution

 Track the percentage of transactions in each tier.
-Unusual shifts may indicate data quality issues or threshold misconfiguration.
+Unusual shifts may indicate data quality issues or rule misconfiguration.

-Always simulate scoring changes before applying.
+Since confidence depends on which rules match, always dry-run rule changes before committing.
 This prevents unexpected increases in manual review volume.

 Periodically review matches just above the exception threshold.
 These often reveal opportunities for rule improvements.